Call for the Best Cable, Phone and Internet Deals: 855-349-9328

 Fixed Wireless is good for lightweight online gaming but not competitive gaming like Apex Legends or Fortnite.
 It all depends on your connection speed and latency.

 Rise Broadband fixed wireless plans are among the best options in rural areas.
-Widely available and affordable plans from Rise Broadband come with fast speeds and unlimited data options.
-You can also choose an AT&T fixed wireless internet plan, but it comes with a 350 GB data limit.
+Widely available and affordable Rise Broadband plans come with fast speeds and unlimited data.